ElijahAgunbiade/Machine-LearningAutomatida/README.md

 # Machine-Learning Automatidata
-We are creating a machine learning model for a fictional Taxi company 'Automatida' to ancipate cost of traveling for passengers in respect to multiple features.
-We will implement feature engineering, model development, and evaluation.
+We are creating a machine learning model for a fictional Taxi company 'Automatida' to ancipate whether or not a customer will be a generous tipper to their drivers.
+We will implement feature engineering, model development, and evaluation to figure out what factors affect that.
 ## Background on the Automatidata scenario
 Automatidata works with its clients to transform their unused and stored data into useful solutions, such as performance dashboards, customer-facing tools, strategic business insights, and more.
 They specialize in identifying a client’s business needs and utilizing their data to meet those business needs.